 Swollen lymph nodes are usually a sign of infection by bacteria or viruses.
 In a small percentage of cases, though, the swelling can be caused by cancer.

 Lymph nodes are small, bean-shaped tissues that act as filters for lymph.
 Lymph is a clear fluid that seeps out of the smallest branches of blood vessels and bathes the body’s cells.
-It performs a variety of roles.
-These include carrying oxygen and other nutrients to cells, and carrying away waste products like carbon dioxide.
+It performs a variety of roles, including carrying oxygen and other nutrients to cells and carrying away waste products like carbon dioxide.
 It also contains white blood cells, which help fight infections.

 Some of the waste-laden lymph returns to the bloodstream, but the rest enters the lymphatic vessels – tubes that extend throughout the body, much like blood vessels do.
 Nodes are situated at key points on the vessels and serve as collection centers.
 There, damaged cells, infectious organisms, and cancer cells are separated out and destroyed.
 During an infection, or if cancer is present, large amounts of this waste material can build up in the nodes, and many kinds of normal immune system cells take up residence there, causing the nodes to swell.